Chris Brown Says People ‘Read’ Too Much Into His Rumored Friendship With Rihanna

 “You want the best for them, but if you remind them of their failures, or if you remind them of bad moments in their life, or even if you say I’m willing to put up with something, they think less of you—because they know you don’t deserve what they’re going to give,” she continued.

-Rihanna concluded with, “And if you put up with it, maybe you are agreeing that you [deserve] this, and that’s when I finally had to say, ‘Uh-oh, I was stupid thinking I was built for this.’
+Rihanna concluded, “And if you put up with it, maybe you are agreeing that you [deserve] this, and that’s when I finally had to say, ‘Uh-oh, I was stupid thinking I was built for this.’
 Sometimes you just have to walk away.”

 What do you think of Chris Brown’s reaction to the newly surfaced Rihanna dating rumors?

-[Featured Image by Imeh Akpanudosen/Getty Images; Joe Scarnici/Getty Images]
+[Featured Image by Imeh Akpanudosen/Getty Images & Joe Scarnici/Getty Images]